tactlessowls/tactless-architecture/ADRs/ADR_4.markdown

 ## Consequence

 System will have different concerns regarding access and security for the aforemention access points.
-Care must be made in implementation of these endpoints as to not to duplicate logic and concerns.
+Care must be made in implementation of these endpoints as not to duplicate logic and concerns.